 If you’re between leases, the spring is the perfect time to refresh your units with a little extra TLC.
-If you’re not, or you have long term renters, it still doesn’t hurt to share this list with your tenants.
-You may be surprised how many take the info to heart (who doesn’t love a freshly clean living space?).
+If you’re not, or if you have long-term renters, it still doesn’t hurt to share this list with your tenants.
+You may be surprised how many take the info to heart (who doesn’t love a freshly cleaned living space?).
 And if you really want to go the extra mile, offer to buy / provide the cleaning materials for anyone that takes you up on it.
-So take advantage of the extra daylight and follow this checklist to ensure your rental property stays in top condition.
+Take advantage of the extra daylight and follow this checklist to ensure your rental property stays in top condition.

 This is a great example of a task that is truly only necessary once or twice a year.
 Wipe down all surfaces with a dry cloth or sponge to remove any excess dust.
 Follow with an undyed cloth and warm soapy water.
 Scrub walls from top to bottom, and make sure to leave a door or window cracked open to help expedite the drying process.

 2. Clean your screens and windows

 First, remove the screen entirely from the window – it will make the process quicker and easier having the two separated.
 To wash the screen, first spray them with a garden hose.
 Scrub with soapy water to remove all grime and debris and let dry.
 If any dirt remains, take a scrap of carpeting and brush over the dry screen.
 The carpet scrap can also double as your quick-fix cleaning throughout the year when you don’t have time to dig all the way in.
 For the windows, simply clean with soapy water and hand-dry with another clean rag.

 3. Wipe down ceiling fan blades, light fixtures, and vents